YipengHu/label-reg/README.md

 ## <a name="section1"></a>1 Multimodal Image Registration
 Medical image registration aims to find a dense displacement field (DDF), such that a given "moving image" can be warped (transformed using the predicted DDF) to match a second "fixed image", that is, the corresponding anatomical structures are in the same spatial location.

 The definition of "multimodal" varies from changing of imaging parameters (such as MR sequencing or contrast agents) to images from different scanners.
-An example application here is to support 3D-ultrasound-guided intervention for prostate cancer patients.
-The ultrasound image looks like this:
+An example application is to support 3D-ultrasound-guided intervention for prostate cancer patients.
+The 3D ultrasound image looks like this:
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_us.jpg "Ultrasound Image Volume") In these procedures, the urologists would like to know where the suspicious regions are, so they can take a tissue sample to confirm pathology, i.e. biopsy, or they may treat certain small areas such as a tumour, i.e. focal therapy.
 They also want to avoid other healthy delicate surrounding or internal structures such as nerves, urethra, rectum and bladder.
 However, from ultrasound imaging, it is hard enough to work out the boundaries of the prostate gland, let alone the detailed anatomical and pathological structures.

 MR imaging, on the other hand, provides a better tissue contrast to localise these interesting structures.
 Here are some example slices from a 3D MR volume:
-![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_mr.jpg "MR Image Volume") The catch is that the MR imaging is difficult and expensive to use _during_ those procedures, and requires more imaging time (you might need to wait half hour to get full multi-parametric sequences to reliably find where the tumour is), so they are usually available only _before_ the procedure.
-If the MR image could be aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, becoming useful during the ultrasound-guided procedures.
+![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_mr.jpg "MR Image Volume") The catch is that the MR imaging is difficult and expensive to use _during_ those procedures.
+For examples, they are susceptible to metal instruments and require longer imaging time (you might need to wait half hour to get full multi-parametric sequences to reliably find where the tumour is), so they are usually only available _before_ the procedure.
+If the MR image could be spatially aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, becoming useful during the ultrasound-guided procedures.
 It sounds like a good solution, but it turned out to be a very difficult problem, stimulating a decade-long research topic.
 The [journal article][Hu2018b] provides many references and examples describing the detailed difficulties and attempted solutions.
 This tutorial describes an alternative using deep learning method.
 The main advantage is the resulting registration between the 3D data is fast (several 3D registrations in one second), fully-automated and easy to implement.

-Using the code from this tutorial, one should be able to re-produce the entire method from training to inference and, possibly, (with a bit linking-up with a GUI of choice) deploying the learned model for some real-time surgical guidance!
+Using the code from this tutorial, one should be able to re-produce the entire method from training to inference and, possibly (with a bit linking-up with a GUI of choice), to deploy the learned model for some real-time surgical guidance!

 ### <a name="section1-1"></a>Example Data